Adidas Ace 17.1 Firm Ground

 With the lacing system included in the Adidas Ace 17.1 Firm Ground, it has a customized and snug sock-like fit.
 The lacing system found is similar to that of the well-known Adidas Predator 18.1 FG as well as the Adidas Predator 19.1 FG cleat.
 These soccer shoes are available in men’s sizes 7 to 10.5.
 And the women’s version is available in sizes 5 to 10.5.

 Making small but notable changes to its predecessor, the Adidas Ace 17.1 for men still, features a PrimeKnit upper with the addition of the ControlSkin technology in the midfoot.

 The PrimeKnit offers support by wrapping the forefoot all the while maintaining comfort.
 It also helps keep water and debris out.
 On the other hand, the ControlSkin, which is a thinner and more structured version of the PrimeKnit, covers the midfoot.
 This technology makes sure that the soccer cleat has a snug fit and ensures lockdown.

 Furthermore, the upper for the women’s version is kangaroo leather and a PrimeMesh quarter.
 This combination ensures comfort and a sock-like fit to help the player move with instinct.

-- Players including Mats Hummels, Manuel Neuer, Aaron Ramsey, Keylor Navas and several others sport the Adidas Ace 17.1.
+- Players including Mats Hummels, Manuel Neuer, Aaron Ramsey, Keylor Navas, and several others sport the Adidas Ace 17.1.

-- The men’s version of these boots is available in several colorways including PyroStorm (Solar Orange, Black and Metallic Gold), Ocean Storm (Energy Aqua, White, Legend Ink), Magnetic Storm (Core Black, Utility Black), Dust Storm (White, Solar Yellow, Core Black) and Turbocharge (Solar Green, Black).
+- The men’s version of these cleats is available in several colorways including PyroStorm (Solar Orange, Black and Metallic Gold), Ocean Storm (Energy Aqua, White, Legend Ink), Magnetic Storm (Core Black, Utility Black), Dust Storm (White, Solar Yellow, Core Black) and Turbocharge (Solar Green, Black).